AshMartian/homebridge-carwings/README.md

 # Homebridge Carwings Platform Plugin (Typescript)

 Note: This requires the latest version of hap-nodejs in order to import the typescript type definition files.

 This is an accessory plugin for [Homebridge](https://github.com/nfarina/homebridge) allowing to manage and control the Nissan Leaf.
 This gives Siri/homeKit the ability to get the HVAC status, battery level, and charge status.

+This project is a fork of [Brandon Martin, blandman](https://github.com/blandman/homebridge-carwings).
+Thanks for his original work!

 ## What does this plugin do?